Hand holding phone

 How it works

-When a smart jewelry owner experiences harassment, they can use their personal safety alarm to notify other users (backups) nearby for support.
-If the backups accept, they will come to the smart jewelry owner and help them exit the situation.
+The jewelry owner can call for backup by pressing three times on the stone, and notify nearby backups for support.
+If the backups accept the call, they will be routed to the caller, and can help them exit the situation.

 In the all.u.me app it takes 3 minutes to be trained in 5 proven, simple, and safe strategies to intervene - the bystander intervention method is called “the 5D’s”.